Black Pepper endemic to western ghats of Kerala

 Malabar, Tellicherry and some other forgotten Black Pepper of Kerala

-*Tellicherry Bold Peppercorns– Tellicherry Bold Peppercorns are large in size as compared to other black pepper because of the many factors including soil, climatic condition and berry are harvested when color reaches from green to yellow, orange and ultimately red and then it is harvested.
+Tellicherry Bold Peppercorns are large in size as compared to other black pepper because of the many factors including soil, climatic condition and berry are harvested when color reaches from green to yellow, orange and ultimately red and after harvested its graded.
 Flavor is complex and aromatic.
 Also it is mostly derived from karimunda and Balankotta vine.

-*Long pepper– This is also known as pippali/thippali in India. long pepper has more spice content and was used widely before black pepper and chili peppers.
+This is also known as pippali/thippali in India. long pepper has more spice content and was used widely before black pepper and choli peppers.
 It is widely used in ayurvedic medicines. long peppercorn fruit spikes protrude upwards whereas black pepper will be pointing downwards.
 It also doesn’t have peppercorns embedded on the surface of the fruit like black pepper.
-Ancients texts say black pepper originated from long pepper.
+Ancient texts say black pepper originated from long pepper.

 When and How to Plant Black Pepper